Home » pub » Calculators » EMI Calculator with Amortization Schedule

 In the Advanced Options section, click "Add lump sum prepayment" and enter the month number and the amount.
 The calculator rebuilds the amortisation schedule showing the reduced balance and interest from that month forward.
 You can add multiple prepayment events.

 Yes.
-Click “Compare Loans” in the options bar.
+Click "Compare Loans" in the options bar.
 A second input panel appears where you can enter the amount, rate, tenure, and fee for a competing loan.
-The calculator shows a side-by-side comparison of EMI, total interest, and total cost, with a difference summary.
+The calculator then shows a side-by-side comparison of EMI, total interest, and total cost, along with a difference summary.